- Kazakh-British relations

 – The concept of transition to the “green economy".
 It is expected that by 2050 up to 50% of electricity will be generated by alternative and renewable energy sources; additional GDP growth will be 3% minimum.

-In addition, the International Financial Center (IFC) will be opened in 2017 in Astana, which will include a new court for financial and investment disputes, applying the English law and using the English language in the proceedings with the participation of foreign arbitrators.
+In addition, the Astana International Financial Centre (AIFC) was launched in 2018 in Astana, which includes a new court for financial and investment disputes that applies the English law and uses the English language in the proceedings with the participation of foreign arbitrators.

 As of today, global technology leaders and transnational corporations included in the Forbes Global-2000 list, already operate in Kazakhstan.
 They are: General Electric, Toyota Motor, Chevron, Total, Airbus Group, BASF, Hyundai Motor, Sanofi, Rio Tinto, Posco, Danone, KIA Motors, Linde, HeidelbergCement, Alstom, Thales, Keppel Corp, Metro Group, Solvay, Peugeot, AES, Areva, Sumitomo Metal Mining, and others.